kekse1/dump.js/README.md

 <br><br>

 ## Introduction
-It became necessary since I wanted to inspect the changing data of my [Norbert](https://github.com/kekse1/norbert/).
+It became necessary since I wanted to inspect the changing data of my `Norbert` project.

 <br>